-You can apply to increase your death and TPD cover by completing a Change insurance cover form and a Personal Statement, both of which are available on our website equipsuper.com.au or you can call our Helpline on 1800 682 626 to request a copy.
+You will need to complete a Change insurance cover form and a Personal Statement, both of which are available on our website equipsuper.com.au/toyota

 Our insurer will decide whether to accept your application as part of the underwriting process.
-If you are approved, your cover will increase from the date the insurer advises us.
+The increase in your cover will apply from the date the insurer advises us.